-CI90 — the 90% confidence interval — is the price range between the 5th percentile (q05) and 95th percentile (q95) of every simulated path the quantum model produces for a ticker at a given horizon.
-If the model is well-calibrated, about 90% of realized prices should land inside this band over many forecasts — the other roughly 10% land outside it, by design, not by error.
-A wide band means the model sees genuine uncertainty; a narrow band means conviction.
-Neither width is inherently good or bad on its own: a band that never gets missed is usually too wide to be useful, and a narrow band that gets missed often is overconfident.
+If the model is well-calibrated, about 90% of realized prices should land inside the published band over many forecasts — the other roughly 10% land outside it, by design.
+A wide band means the model sees genuine uncertainty for that name; a narrow band means conviction.
+Neither is inherently good or bad: a band that is never missed is usually too wide to be useful, and one that is missed often is overconfident.

-Live example: as of the last scan, AAPL's 3-month CI90 band is $304–$401 around a current price of $309 (above the current price by 12.2% at the mean).
+Live example: as of the last scan, AAPL's 3-month CI90 band is $281–$375 around a current price of $317 (above the current price by 1.0% at the mean).
 See the full AAPL forecast.

 It means the model expects about 90% of realized prices to land inside the published band over many forecasts — not that the forecast is "right" 90% of the time, and it says nothing about direction.